 An online exhibit about the Perkins contribution to relief efforts following the Halifax Explosion of 1917.

-A brief timeline of Helen Keller’s life and work.
+A brief timeline of Helen Keller’s life and work from childhood to adulthood.

 Explore the Teacher Training Program’s 1925-1984 photograph collection.